BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/goblin_town.md

 - **Chittering Hordes** `ACTIVE`

-This model can support other models who also have the Chittering Hordes rule, as if they had a spear.
-Supporting models do not get the benefit of two-handed weapons if it has one.
+This model can support other models who also have the Chittering Hordes rule, as if they had a [spear][Spear].
+Supporting models do not get the benefit of [two-handed][Two-Handed] weapons if it has one.

 </div>